-This page provides you with instructions on how to extract data from a Google Cloud SQL (GCS) database and load it into Amazon Redshift on an ongoing basis.
-(If this manual process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)
+This page provides you with instructions on how to extract data from Google Cloud SQL and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Google Cloud SQL?

 Google Cloud SQL is a managed database service that lets DBAs set up, maintain, and administer MySQL and PostgreSQL databases on Google Cloud Platform.